memph1024/swapdex-documentation/docs/what-to-try/identity.md

 Copy the preimage hash.
 Submit the preimage by signing a transaction.

 Next, select "Submit Proposal" and enter the previously copied preimage hash.
-The locked balance field needs to be at least 100 TSDX.
+The locked balance field needs to be at least 100 KSI.
 You can find out the minimum by querying the chain state under Chain State -> Constants -> democracy -> minimumDeposit.

 ## **Clearing and Killing an Identity**
+---

 **Clearing**: Users can clear their identity information and have their deposit returned.
 Clearing an identity also clears all sub accounts and returns their deposits.